claudioc/jingo/README_FORK.md

 #### application.serveLocal (boolean: false)

   With this option, you can use a local copy of a resource instead of a CDN.
 Currently, this only applies to the Ubuntu font families requested in the head of each page.

+#### application.percolateBlocks (string: "div, blockquote")

+  With this option, you can add other block elements to the list of block elements which are lifted out of their location in paragraphs during markdown rendering.
+Separate each element tag type you would like to be placed outside of paragraphs with a comma (and optional space).
+Without this option, only table blocks are lifted outside of paragraphs.

 #### features.pageSummaries (boolean: true)